tvimal5990/Student/README.md

 Core Java, Spring boot, Spring data JPA, MySQL

 ## Running the Project
 •	Clone the Git repository
-•	Install MySQL in your local system.
+•	Install MySQL in your local system
 •	Change the Database name and port accordingly in application.properties
 •	Run main method inside StudentApplicationTests.java class
 •	Then use any client (eg Postman) for making API calls